 Article written by Catherine Syme

 Enjoyed this article?
 Fear-less is developing an online course that you can do in your own time.
 It is for people with a fear of public speaking who want to increase their confidence and competence, and who are unable or not ready to attend a public speaking course.
 It includes videos, training materials, and daily speaking exercises that will help prepare you for speaking to an audience.
-It will be available later in 2020.
+It will be available in 2021.
 Please email email@example.com to register your interest.